FAQs about Longford Striders RunTogether Coventry

 Where do you meet?

 We meet at Longford Park in Coventry, using the Windmill Road entrance next to the basketball courts and changing room blocks.
-Look for the building with the Longford Park feature wall.

 Postcode: CV6 7BE